Artificial-Intelligence-Research-Center/M4/README_EN.md

 ## Exp2: Supervised Fine-Tuning (SFT)

-Fine-tune pre-trained models on Imagenet-1k and AOD datasets and compare the two.
+In Exp2, we apply SFT to fine-tune Pipeline 1 and Pipeline 2 models on the Imagenet-1k and AOD datasets, and observe the effect of SFT on downstream task performance for models from different pre-training pipelines.

+Pipeline 3 models include:
+- Dinov2
+- Dinov3
+- Pixio
+- MAE_pretrain_vit_large
+- Vit-large-patch16-224

+Pipeline 4 models include:
+- RETFound_dinov2_meh
+- RETFound_dinov2_shanghai

 ### Experimental Setup